-- Hepatitis B causes an infection of the liver.
+Hepatitis B causes an infection of the liver.
 Acute infection may be asymptomatic or may cause a non-specific illness with nausea, vomiting, loss of appetite and jaundice.
-Infection without apparent illness is common in children. - The risk of developing chronic hepatitis B infection depends on the age at which infection is acquired and the risk is increased in those whose immunity is impaired.
+Infection without apparent illness is common in children.

+- The risk of developing chronic hepatitis B infection depends on the age at which infection is acquired and the risk is increased in those whose immunity is impaired.
 Most infected adults recover fully and develop lifelong immunity.
 However, approximately 5% of previously healthy adults may remain infected (chronic carriers) and potentially infectious.
 Children infected between the ages of 1-5 years have a much higher chance of becoming a chronic carrier (20-50%) and this is particularly the case for babies infected at birth (90%). - Around 20-25% of individuals with chronic HBV infection worldwide have progressive liver disease, leading to cirrhosis in some patients.

-UK estimates for hepatitis B prevalence is low, around 0.3%, but is more common in other parts of the world and among UK residents exposed in those countries.
+An estimated 200,000 people (0.45% of the population) are living with chronic HBV infection in England, but it is more common in other parts of the world and among UK residents exposed in those countries.